Last updated: March 28, 2026

 Why am I getting no matches on Bumble?

-A: Most users get zero Bumble matches due to: photos that look hookup-focused instead of relationship-focused, mass-swiping (80%+) which signals desperation, slow engagement (messaging after 6+ hours), or incomplete profiles.
-Bumble's algorithm prioritizes photos, engagement speed, and swiping selectivity.
+Most users get zero Bumble matches due to photos that look hookup-focused instead of relationship-focused, mass-swiping (80%+) which signals desperation to the algorithm, slow engagement after matching, or incomplete profiles.
+Bumble's algorithm weights photos at 40%, engagement speed at 25%, and swiping selectivity at 20%.

 How long does it take to get matches on Bumble after fixing your profile?

-A: Most users see improvements within 48-72 hours if they change photos and adjust swiping patterns.
+Most users see improvements within 48–72 hours if they change photos and adjust swiping patterns.
 The algorithm re-evaluates visibility daily.
-Some see matches within hours of changing their lead photo, while others take 3-7 days depending on how many changes they make.
+Some see matches within hours of changing their lead photo; others take 3–7 days depending on how many changes they make.

 Is Bumble shadowban real?